haytamehmetali/Vending-Machine/README.md

-## ⚡ Vending Machine - Digital Design
+## ⚡ VendingMachine - Digital Design

-Vending Machine is a digital design project implemented in **VHDL**, focusing on simulating the behavior of an automated vending system.
+VendingMachine is a digital design project implemented in **VHDL**, focusing on simulating the behavior of an automated vending system.
 The design models item selection, coin insertion, change calculation, and product dispensing through modular hardware components.

 ## 📌 Project Description